KARTIKNAIK18/Terraform-mulit-env-deployment/README.md

 ```

-To support multiple environments, replicate this block with different values and use separate workspaces or folders:
+To support multiple environments, replicate this block with different values:

 ```hcl
 module "staging-infra" {